snehjp2/snehjp2.github.io/_pages/research.md

 ## Neural Networks Through the Lens of Statistical Field Theory

 - Under the guidance of Dr. Yonatahn Kahn at UIUC in the high-energy theory group, I studied deep neural networks through the lens of statistical field theory and verified analytical results with numerical simulations.
-I worked to understand the effect of the initialization distribution on the distribution of weights of particular neurons in a deep linear network after passing data.
+I worked to understand the nearly-Gaussian corrections on the distribution of weights of particular neurons in a deep linear network after passing data.